Estimated reading time: 4 minutes

 Treating pets that are allergic to pollens

-The biggest problem is finding out what allergies your pet is suffering from, as some may suffer multiple allergies.
-One thing that your vet might try is a food-elimination trial the same as humans.
-For example, we eventually worked out that Roxy is allergic to grains and some E numbers.
-As a result, we have to make sure it is good quality grain-free food.
+The biggest problem is finding out what allergies your pet suffers from, as some may suffer multiple allergies.
+One thing that your vet might try is a food-elimination trial, the same as humans.
+For example, we eventually discovered that Roxy is allergic to grains and some E numbers.
+As a result, we have to ensure good quality grain-free food.
 Roxy also has an intolerance to Tap Water, although filter tap water is fine.

 What is causing your pet’s allergies?

 There is a chance that you may be able to work out which plants and what kind of pollen is causing your problems.
 If this is the case, then in some cases, you can avoid them so that your dog is happier.
-It might be your dog is allergic to tree pollen, so the best thing to do is avoid any wooded areas whilst the tree pollen is high.
+Your dog might be allergic to tree pollen, so the best thing to do is avoid any wooded areas whilst the tree pollen is high.

-If you can work out when your dog is affected the most, then this can help as it may link to pollen that is high at that time of the year.
+If you can work out when your dog is affected the most, this can help as it may link to high pollen at that time of the year.
 Roxy is worst around March and April when tree pollen is out.